 Size (H x W x D)

 12MP f/1.8 Wide camera

 12MP f/1.6 Wide camera, 12MP f/2.4 Ultra Wide camera

 7MP f/2.2 camera, 1080p

 4G LTE, Wi-Fi 6, Bluetooth 5.0, NFC

 It’s quite obvious which is the “better” iPhone here.
-The iPhone 12 mini has a newer processor, an HDR OLED edge-to-edge display, an ultra-wide rear camera, a better front camera, 5G support, and a bigger battery.
+Even with last year’s specs, the iPhone 12 mini has a newer processor, an HDR OLED edge-to-edge display, an ultra-wide rear camera, a better front camera, 5G support, and a bigger battery.
 So, if you just want to get the “best” small iPhone no matter that cost, you can stop reading now: the iPhone 12 mini is where it’s at.
 But the iPhone SE hardly feels like a “budget” phone.
 Savvy readers will look at the vast difference in price and consider just how many of these features they really need.

 iPhone 12 mini vs SE: Design and display